hangyav/biadapt/README.md

 # Methods for Domain Adaptation of Bilingual Tasks

 This repository contains implementation of the work *[Two Methods for Domain Adaptation of Bilingual Tasks: Delightfully Simple and Broadly Applicable](http://aclweb.org/anthology/P18-1075)*.
+We use off-the-shelf systems for downstream tasks.
+The modified code can also be found in the repository.

 ## Cite